 - Salting sidewalks, parking lots, and other areas

 Why Use a Snow Removal Contract?

-Using a snow removal contract template makes it easy to establish a binding legal relationship with your client.
+Using a snow removal contract template makes establishing a binding legal relationship with your client easy.
 It also gives you many benefits like:

 - Fewer mistakes about what you are supposed to do on the job